Volatility Adjusted Moving Average (VAMA) Indicator for TradingView

 Look, I've been trading for over a decade, and nothing frustrated me more than watching my simple moving averages get demolished during volatile market sessions.
-You know the drill - your SMA works great during smooth trends, then market volatility kicks in and suddenly you're getting whipsawed left and right.
+You know the drill - your SMA works great during smooth trends, then volatility kicks in and you're getting whipsawed left and right.

 How VAMA Actually Works (The Simple Explanation)